 Google open bidding also known as exchange bidding is a unified auction which allows other exchanges to compete with AdX within Google Ad Manager.
 Auction takes place on the server side in open bidding.
 Google handle all the billing, reporting and payments.
 According to Google, they introduce open bidding to reduce the complexity of bidding procedure for publishers and advertisers.

 Transparency: Publishers have full control over the bidding process in header bidding.
 But open bidding runs completely within Google Ad Manager.
 Open bidding is basically a black box to publishers.

 Cookie matching: Client-side header-bidding allows access to advertisers to match cookies directly.
 Whereas in open bidding user data is exchanged but most of the data is filtered in this process which makes open bidding less effective.

 Advantages of Open Bidding over Header Bidding

 Reduced page latency: The major drawback of header bidding is page latency.
 Header bidding causes pages to load slow.
-The reason behind that is the header bidding takes place in the user’s browser.
+The reason behind that is the header bidding takes place in user’s browser.
 Whereas, open bidding is a server-to-server process and happens inside Google’s infrastructure.
 This means faster page loading and ad serving.

-Complex setup: Publishers just need to sign up with DFP to get started instead of a complex process in open bidding.
+Complex setup: Publishers just need to sign up with DFP to get started instead of complex process in open bidding.
 Whereas, header bidding requires technical knowledge to get started and to manage it.
 Header bidding wrappers make this process easier but it can’t be compared with open bidding.